There’s something about a jute rope basket that just feels so rustic and charming. Today I’m going to show you how to make one yourself!

 It’s funny because when I look at this jute basket, I kind of can’t believe I made it.

 I can’t wait to use my favorite basket when styling.
-I will use it in the living room for holding vintage Christmas balls or in my dining room holding fall leaves.
+I will use it in the living room for holding vintage Christmas balls or in my dining room for holding fall leaves.
 Perhaps I will use it in my family room to hold balls of yarn.
 I am most excited to use it to make centerpieces with flowers.
 Just like I did here.

 How to Make a Jute Rope Basket